Skip to content

 15. Duration and Expiry

-This DPA becomes effective upon the date of acceptance and creation of the User.
+This DPA becomes effective upon Customer’s acceptance of the Terms or other agreement incorporating this DPA .
 It remains in effect for as long as the Data Processor processes personal data on behalf of the Data Controller.

 Termination rules specified in the Terms shall also apply to this DPA, where relevant.
 This DPA may not be terminated as long as the Terms remain in effect, unless replaced by a new DPA.